• Skip to primary navigation

 Removing the avocado pit.

-• Avocado and Milk in Ice: The easiest, most popular Fiipino avocado dessert where avocados are cut up and combined with ice and evaporated and/or condensed milk.
+• Avocado and Milk: The easiest, most popular Fiipino avocado dessert where avocados are cut up and combined with ice and evaporated and/or condensed milk.

 • Avocado Shake or Smoothie: Ripe avocados are blended with milk, ice, and sugar to create a creamy and refreshing beverage.